TheSpaceMan915/TheSpaceMan915/README.md

     "DevOps"
   ]

-currently_learning: ["Spring", "Docker", "Bash"]
+currently_learning: ["Spring", "Docker", "Data Structures and Algorithms"]

-2023 goals:
+2024 goals:
   [
-    "Create the Foundation of a New Project,
-    "Learn More About OS-Level Virtualization",
+    "Add New Functionality to the Project that I'm Working on, "Improve my Knowledge of Data Structures and Algorithms" "Learn More About OS-Level Virtualization",
-    "Learn Basic Bash Commands"
-  ]
+    "Learn How to Dockerize a Spring Boot Application" ]

 hobbies: